smartcontractkit/solana-prediction-game/README.md

     })
   }
   ```
 - How to save meta data on the solana for transactions.
-[More details](https://spl.solana.com/memo)
+[Memo Program](https://spl.solana.com/memo)
-  - Install `bs58` npm package
+  - Install `bs58` npm package, bs58 is a javaScript component to compute base 58 encoding.
+This encoding is typically used for crypto currencies such as Bitcoin. [bs58](https://github.com/cryptocoinjs/bs58#readme)
     ```sh
       yarn add bs58
     ```